How I build links for your business.

 - Once we have chosen a topic and angle, have it written up.

-Preferably you have a quality in-content creator.
+Preferably you have a quality in-content creator who delivers fast.
 If not, you can hire a freelance creator, or I can hire & manage the content creator for you.

 Step 3: Create a prospect list